swesterfeld/spectmorph-trumpet/README.md

 =================================

 This is an example instrument for SpectMorph, to allow you to build your own instruments.
-You need to use a text editor
+You need to use a text editor and replace the absolute paths in the files

     trumpet/config
     sminstbuidler.cfg

-and replace the absolute paths with paths that fit to your system.
+with paths that fit to your system.
 Then, you need to initialize the encoder cache (this only needs to be done once):

     mkdir -p ~/.smenccache